-Subtract the number of technical characters from five but round up to one as a minimum.
-This is the target number.
-For each probe, the GM should roll 1d10 out of view of the players.
-If the number rolled is equal or lower than the target number then the skill guessed can be used to defeat the challenge.
 If the roll is a 10 it is a red herring.
-It looks like it will work but will actually set the characters back by adding 3 SP to the challenge.
+It looks like it will work but will actually set the characters back by adding 3 CP to the challenge if a fix is rolled for.
 If another character probes with the skill again and the GM does not roll a 10 this time, they will be able to detect that it is a red herring.

-Example: There are two PCs available to work on the problem so the target number (5-2=3) is 3.
-Davis rolls for a probe with several skills but doesn't find any skills that will help.
+Example: Davis rolls for a probe with several skills but doesn't find any skills that will help.
 Trevor eventually gets involved and tries a few skills.
 Finally he gets a success with Radio Operation.
 The GM thinks about this for a minute and decides that Trevor is picking up a strong radio signal that is disrupting the electronics.